Transportation in Appalachia: Water

 By 1772, George Washington had identified the Potomac and James rivers as the most promising locations for canals to be built to join with the western rivers.
 Washington proposed a canal to connect the Potomac River and the Ohio River and founded the Potowmack Company.
 In 1824, the holdings of the Potowmack Company were ceded to the Chesapeake and Ohio Company.
-Construction began with a groundbreaking ceremony on July 4, 1828 by President John Quincy Adams.
-It followed the course of the Potomac River to Cumberland, Maryland.
-Had it been completed it would have continued west from Cumberland along the Potomac River and then followed the Savage River, crossing the Eastern Continental Divide near present-day Deep Creek Lake, and eventually following the Youghiogheny River to navigable waters.
+Construction of the proposed canal began with a groundbreaking ceremony on July 4, 1828, by President John Quincy Adams.
+The canal followed the course of the Potomac River to Cumberland, Maryland.
+Had it been completed, it would have continued west from Cumberland along the Potomac River and then followed the Savage River, crossing the Eastern Continental Divide near present-day Deep Creek Lake, and eventually following the Youghiogheny River to navigable waters.

-One important element of water-based transportation in the region is the Potomac.
-The upper Potomac and its various off-shooting tributaries are commonly used methods of transportation to initiate trade.
-While the Potomac is known now as more of a tourist attraction, historically, the riverboats of commerce would allow easy supply of shipments, often flour, to local areas across Appalachia.
-The area's and communities most impacted by the natural body of water would be those near the edge of western Maryland's border, such as Allegany and Garrett county.
-Another key use of water transportation was moving heavy resource committees such as lumbar down the flow of the current to move resources in an energy-efficient manner.
-This allows the harvested materials to be moved out of the dense forest without the costly necessities associated with moving them across land.
-One tool used to assist in water-based movement wood was the pike pole.
-Appalachian lumber workers use pike poles to control logs floating on a river and they use them to constructing log rafts.
-Pike poles used in log rafting were originally made of wood, often spruce wood, more modern versions of the tool are almost always made of various metals, however.
+The upper Potomac and its various off-shooting tributaries are commonly used methods of transportation for trade in the region.
+Historically, riverboats of commerce would use the Potomac to allow easy supply of shipments, often flour, to local areas across Appalachia, particularly those near the edge of western Maryland's border, such as Allegheny and Garrett counties.
+Waterways in Appalachia allowed for the energy-efficient movement of heavy resources such as lumber downstream, avoiding the complications associated with moving harvested materials from Appalachian forests across land.
+Appalachian lumber workers use pike poles to control logs floating on a river and to construct log rafts.
+Pike poles used in log rafting were originally made of wood, often spruce wood, but more modern versions of the tool are almost always made of various metals.

-The James River and Kanawha Canal was a project first proposed by Washington when he was a young man surveying the mountains of western Virginia.
+Washington first proposed the James River and Kanawha Canal when he was a young man surveying the mountains of western Virginia.
 In 1785, the James River Company was formed, with George Washington as honorary president, to build locks around the falls at Richmond.
 By then, Washington was quite busy since he was elected president in 1789.
 The goal was to reach the Kanawha River at its head of navigation about 30 mi east of what is today Charleston, West Virginia.
 The canal eventually extended 196.5 mi west of Richmond to Buchanan, Virginia.
-By 1851 westward progress had stopped due to increasing competition from the railroads.
+By 1851, westward progress had stopped due to increasing competition from the railroads.

-Even today river systems provide transport through barge traffic on the Ohio River system.
-The Monongahela River is navigable its entire length, deep into the interior of West Virginia, flowing into Pennsylvania as well, with a series of lock/dams ensuring a 9 ft depth.
+Today, river systems continue to provide transport through barge traffic on the Ohio River system.
+The Monongahela River is navigable its entire length, spanning from West Virginia to Pennsylvania, with a series of lock/dams ensuring a 9 ft depth.